- Primary Sources

 - Sr. Paper

-Use these to find articles, essays, book reviews, conference papers and more in scholarly journals and magazines.
-Some databases may include book chapters;
+Use these databases to find scholarly articles, research reports, essays, and more.
+Some databases may

 - American Heart Association Journals

 - Full text of subscribed-to journals only.
 To access the full text, click "Home" to the right of the desired title and then click "Archives."

 - Provides indexing and free full text of peer-reviewed journal articles related to biology and medicine.
 More...

 - Consumer-oriented health content; full text for 200+ health reference books and encyclopedias. (not integrated with other EBSCO databases) More...